 as "Best Awards Founder" for the Malcolm Hardee Awards, started

-The 2012 Malcolm Hardee Comedy Awards were presented during a 2-hour variety show.
-I am interviewed here at Edinburgh.
+In 2012-2016 the Malcolm Hardee Comedy Awards were presented during a 2-hour variety show at the Edinburgh Fringe.

 At the 2011 Fringe, as well as staging the Comedy Awards, I chaired two debates about the comedy business and arranged two spaghetti-juggling contests.
-It seemed like a good idea at the time.
+At the 2013 Fringe, I hosted a 5-day chat show and, at the 2014 Fringe, a 23-day chat show The Grouchy Club.

 At the 2010 Edinburgh Festival Fringe, I produced two separate comedy shows by Helen Keen: It is Rocket Science:V2 and Keen & Khan: Starstruck! plus Free Until Famous with Lewis Schaffer.